 This may seem obvious, but it has been long neglected in marketing until more recent times.
-Visual content engages readers, creates emotional connections and is 40X more likely to get shared on social media.
+Visual content engages readers, creates emotional connections and is 40x more likely to get shared on social media.

 You will find them scattered on Twitter, Instagram, Facebook, text messages and now even in email subject lines.
 It has recently been discovered that when a human looks at an emoji, the same chemicals react in the brain as if we were looking at a real person's face.

 Gif’s are the naughty love child of still images and video content.
 They combine the fun, silly and often inappropriate aspects of videos with the limited time span of an image.
 In an ‘attention economy’, people need to digest media fast while extracting meaning from the message.

 So where do infographics get a chance to shine?
-Anywhere really, just keep in mind that sometimes if they are too long they may get cropped on some social media new feeds (often cutting off the most important parts).
+Anywhere really, just keep in mind that sometimes if they are too long they may get cropped on some social media news feeds (often cutting off the most important parts).
 We recommend using them in emails, presentations and on web pages for maximum results.

 The fun police in your marketing department may hit up your desk though, so be prepared.
-If you do manage to get off scot free from those guys and we are yet to convince you, do beware.
+If you do manage to get off scot-free from those guys and we are yet to convince you, do beware.